 “I loved being with women who’ve had such different (yet totally similar) experiences to me.”

 Please don’t hesitate to contact us with any questions at email@example.com.
-We look forward to an exciting program this year!
-Kind Regards,
+We look forward to an exciting program again this year!

 Mentoring Circle information